sbw78/website_hugo/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a PhD student in social psychology working with David Pizarro, Tom Gilovich, and Melissa Ferguson.
+I am a fourth-year PhD student in social psychology working with David Pizarro, Tom Gilovich, and Melissa Ferguson.
 I am interested in moral psychology and study how moral judgment, political ideology, and religious belief interact with and influence one another, and the ways in which those relationships impact intergroup behavior, social change, and how we perceive others.

 Prior to starting my graduate work at Cornell, I completed a post-baccalaureate certificate in Psychology & Social Behavior at UC Irvine, where I worked with Jacqueline Chen, Paul Piff, Pete Ditto, and Azim Shariff.

-Before studying psychology, I worked as a professional cellist and composer in New York City.
-I trained as a classical and baroque cellist at UCLA, where I studied cello with Antonio Lysy and composition Mark Carlson.
-I have performed across the United States and Europe with a variety of bands and ensembles.